d2pro/vue-heroicons/README.md

 ### Global Import

-Import `oh-vue-icons` and install it into Vue in `main.js`.
+Import `@d2pro/vue-heroicons` and install it into Vue in `main.js`.
 You can only import the icons you need to reduce the bundle size.

 #### Vue 2